The StatBid Story

 By mid-2013, we'd more than doubled revenue, and were acquired by Leslie's Poolmart Inc., a national brick and mortar chain with over 900 stores in 35 states.
 We took over their website, in addition to running PoolSupplyWorld, and I held title of Vice President of Digital Marketing.

-While that's a cool title, and there are a lot of great people at Leslie's, the entrepreneurial call came back stronger than ever, and so, in September of 2015, I left to start StatBid, where I'd have the freedom to build something truly unique.
+While there are a lot of great people at Leslie's, the entrepreneurial call came back stronger than ever, and so, in September of 2015, I left to focus entirely on StatBid, where I'd have the freedom to build something truly unique.